nbonfils/JSD-website/_posts/2024-03-10-prose-award.md

 excerpt: "My book, INSOLVENT: How to Reorient Computing for Just Sustainability, is a finalist in the PROSE Awards in the Engineering and Technology category."
 ---

 My book 'INSOLVENT: How to Reorient Computing for Just Sustainability' is a finalist in the PROSE Awards in the Engineering and Technology category :raised_hands:!
-If you missed it, it's still [open access]
+If you missed it, it's still [open access](https://direct.mit.edu/books/oa-monograph/5594/InsolventHow-to-Reorient-Computing-for-Just).
-(https://direct.mit.edu/books/oa-monograph/5594/InsolventHow-to-Reorient-Computing-for-Just).
 You can find more information about the book [here](https://justsustainabilitydesign.org/insolvent/).